zyachel/quetre/README.md

 - How do I use this?

-  Replace 'www.quora.com' in any URL with 'quetre.iket.me'.
+  Replace 'www.quora.com' in any URL with 'quetre.iket.me'(or any other instance).
 So, 'https://www.quora.com/Are-Nubians-nilotes' becomes 'https://quetre.iket.me/Are-Nubians-nilotes'.

 - I don't want to edit the URLs manually!